 2019-2020 Academic Year Housing Updates

 A number of shifts are coming to Duke Housing beginning in fall 2019, as Central Campus closes, other buildings open or re-open, and new housing options become available for both undergraduate and graduate students.
-Stay tuned throughout the fall for additional information shared weekly to keep you informed for room selection in the spring.

 Central Campus will close